 It is told in the first person by seventeen year old Marina, Mara for short.
 She and her family, a nine year old sister, are being brought up by Gram in a cottage on the outskirts of town.
-Mara has a boyfriend, Cole, who is there most of the time and one of the family already.
+Mara has a boyfriend, Cole, who spends most of the time there, and one of the family already.

 They are all Protectors of the Magic, and will do just about anything to make sure it is not abused.
-This brings Mara into contact with her mother, Gram’s daughter, now remarried, and who wants the custody of her children.
-The family want to remain together with Gram, especially as their mother uses the magic for her own gain.
+This brings Mara into contact with her mother, Gram’s daughter, now remarried, and who wants custody of her children.
+The family want to remain together and stay with Gram, especially as their mother uses her magic to benefit herself.

-Their constant battle keeps the story alive, and Mara learn about her skills, as well as herself from the four fairies, each one representing a different element, fire, earth, water and air.
+Their constant battle keeps the story alive, and Mara learns about her skills as well as herself from the four fairies, each representing a different element; fire, earth, water and air.
 These all play a big part in the book.
 The world the author builds is truly amazing.
-The descriptions are powerfully descriptive, and the adventure Mara goes on, we go with her.
+The descriptions are powerfully descriptive, and the adventure Mara goes on, we go to.
 I loved it.

 Their mother, in an attempt to get her children back does the unthinkable, and this leads to a violent and exciting climax.
 I could not put the book down at this point.
 I had to read the whole chapter to find our what happens as it builds and builds before exploding with a fight between the families.

 It is a refreshing change to read something in this genre.
 Previously, I had read the author’s A Broken Girl Collection.
 This series could not have been more different, and shows the author’s versatility in absorbing and world-building stories.